How To Keep Your PC Safe from Harmful Viruses

 - Change the SSID or Wireless Network Name from the default pre-configured one that comes with the router.
 For example TP-Link or D-link this will leave the bad guy thinking what router you have.

 - To keep your wireless signals private and stopping someone else from using them you will need to use encryption!
 Most of the standard encryption types for Wi-Fi are WPA, WEP, and WPA-2.
-Out of these, the recommended and the most robust encryption is WPA-2.
+Out of these, the recommended and the most robust encryption is WPA-2 to keep your pc safe.

-Computer security can be implemented in lots of different ways, and in this article, we went over four ways you can prevent computer virus infection.
+Computer security can be implemented in many different ways to keep your pc safe, and in this article, we went over four ways you can prevent computer virus infection.
 The above guide will not only help you stay safe from viruses and hackers that wish to steal your personal information.